 4. Mean Girls — Most of the movie

 From hair being filled with secrets to Fetch simply not happening, Mean Girls has reached mythical levels of saturation.
-It’s huge popularity make it a valuable mine for writers and directors to dig into.
-To this day it has been referenced in big biopics like Marie Anoinette as well as the standard sitcom fair such as Awkward.
+Its huge popularity makes it a valuable mine for writers and directors to dig into.
+To this day it has been referenced in big biopics like Marie Antoinette as well as the standard sitcom fair such as Awkward.
 It really has stood the test of time.

 3. Psycho — The Shower Scene